New Hampshire Health Protection Program

 - Health Insurance Premium Payment Program (HIPP): If you or someone in your family is eligible to receive health insurance through an employer, you may qualify for help in covering your insurance costs.
 If you are eligible for the HIPP Program, the New Hampshire Health Protection Program will pay your share of the insurance costs.
 For more information regarding the Health Insurance Premium Payment Program (HIPP) visit the HIPP webpage.

 - Medically Frail: If you have a physical, mental or emotional condition that causes limitations in daily activities; or you reside in a medical facility or nursing home then you could self-identify as medically frail.
-People who are medically frail are excluded from PAP.
-These people will enroll through managed are and have an option of Alternative Benefit Plan (ABP) or standard Medicaid package of benefits.
+People who are medically frail are excluded from PAP and will enroll in a managed care plan have an option of Alternative Benefit Plan (ABP) or a standard Medicaid package of benefits.

-- Premium Assistance Program: If you are New Hampshire residents between the ages of 19 to 65, and meet certain household income levels and other requirements you may be eligible for the Premium Assistance Program (PAP).
+- Premium Assistance Program: If you are a New Hampshire resident between the ages of 19 to 65, and meet certain household income levels and other requirements you may be eligible for the Premium Assistance Program (PAP).
 Through this program you will get your health coverage through a commercial health plan called a Qualified Health Plan (or QHP) through the Federally Facilitated Marketplace (FFM).
-You will be able to choose a QHP from a group of health plans that are available to you based on where you live.
-You will have 30 days from the date of your letter to choose a QHP.
-If you don't choose a QHP by the due date, you will be assigned to a QHP in your county.
-It's best for you to choose the QHP you want.
-So that you can look for the health plans that work with the providers you see now and offer the medications you use.
 If you would like more information visit the Premium Assistance Program webpage.

 If you are not eligible for NHHPP or Medicaid, you can find more information about affordable health coverage by visiting Covering New Hampshire.